 - Grants – Based on financial need; do not have to be paid back unless students officially or unofficially withdraw from all classes

 - Scholarships – Based on financial need, academic performance, leadership qualities, community involvement, or a combination.

 - Work-Study – Hourly-wage rate employment generally on campus

 - Loans – Very limited number of short-term, interest-free loans for unusual and emergency situations primarily for applicants of financial aid and of veterans’ educational benefits.

 How do students get started?

 Students should apply for federal and state financial aid by submitting an online Free Application for Federal Student Aid (FAFSA) as soon after January 1st as possible.
 The Title IV code for ESCC is 003748.
-Also, students should apply for local ESCC Scholarships by completing an ESCC Scholarship Application.
+Also, students should apply for local ESCC Scholarships by completing an ESCCF Scholarship Application.